Showing 1 - 1 OF 1

 Naval Support Activity Saratoga Springs, Fleet and Family Support Center offers a variety of financial services/seminars on money management skills, budgeting skills, mutual funds basics and advanced, checkbook management, car/home buying seminars and Smooth Move workshops.
 In addition, individual financial counseling is provided by appointment.
-Contact the FFSC at 518-886-0200 x142 or contact your command financial specialist.
+Contact the FFSC at 518-886-0200 x146 or contact your Command Financial Specialist (CFS).

 Temporary Lodging Expense

 For use in the CONUS to partially reimburse Temporary Living Expenses, maximum of 10 days (for days not covered by per diem), keep receipts and discuss maximum daily allowance under TLE with your travel clerk.
 Currently, the maximum TLE amount for a hotel in this area is approximately $110 per day.
 Make sure you save all of your travel receipts.